chasesmith15/Potamilus_EE/README.md

-# Potamilus Ecology and Evolution
+# Molecular data and scripts from Smith et al. 2021
-Molecular data for Smith et al. 2021 - Establishing conservation units to promote recovery of two threatened freshwater mussel species (Bivalvia: Unionida: Potamilus)
+Smith et al. 2021 - Establishing conservation units to promote recovery of two threatened freshwater mussel species (Bivalvia: Unionida: Potamilus).
+Ecology and Evolution

 Information about files:
 **amponly_ind_assignments.csv** - Designations to create the dataframe for P. amphichaenus only